Correlated Insulator Collapse due to Quantum Avalanche via In-Gap Ladder States

 From the early days of CDW research, the theoretical paradigm for the resistive transition in correlated systems has been the Landau-Zener mechanism~\cite{ong1979,zener}.
 This model predicts switching fields on the order of

 with the (zero-field) insulating gap $\Delta$ and the Fermi-velocity $v_F$.
+Using typical electronic energy scales in the above expression, we obtain a rough estimate of $E_{\rm LZ}\sim 10^{-2}$ V/\AA\ $=10^6$ V/cm, many orders of magnitude larger than the switching fields of $\lesssim$ 10 kV/cm found in Mott insulators~\cite{janod} and $1-10^3$ V/cm in CDW materials~\cite{bardeenPT,bardeen1989,ong1979,grunerRMP}.
 Over the years, various theoretical attempts have been made to improve the description of the resistive switching transition in a many-body context.
-Existing theories include the explicit time-evolution of the Hubbard chain~\cite{oka2003}, the multi-band Hubbard model~\cite{mazza}, disorder-driven ~\cite{sugimoto} and nonequilibrium ~\cite{han2018} phase-transitions, spatial inhomogeneity~\cite{nanolett}, and Coulomb blockade of multi-solitons~\cite{miller2000,maki1977}.
-These various microscopic models have been unable to settle the debate as to the importance of thermal~\cite{zimmers} versus electronic~\cite{giorgianni2019,jager} processes to the resistive transition, and it has been speculated that an important ingredient must be missing.
+Existing theories include the explicit time-evolution of the Hubbard chain~\cite{oka2003}, the multi-band Hubbard model~\cite{mazza}, disorder-driven ~\cite{sugimoto} and nonequilibrium phase transitions~\cite{han2018}, spatial inhomogeneity~\cite{nanolett}, and Coulomb blockade of multi-solitons~\cite{miller2000,maki1977}.
+While bandedge broadening~\cite{franzkeldysh,davies,han2018} and metal-insulator filament dynamics~\cite{nanolett} by a uniform electric field are known to reduce the switching fields, these effects are quite modest.
+Recently, a nucleation mechanism for metallic domains, assisted by electron-phonon coupling, has been reported~\cite{zhang_chern}.
+These various microscopic models have been unable to settle the aforementioned energy-scale problem, or to provide clarity to the age-old debate over the role of thermal~\cite{zimmers} versus electronic~\cite{giorgianni2019,jager} mechanisms in the resistive transition.
+It has therefore long been speculated that an important ingredient must be missing.

+With a wide class of switching materials~\cite{janod} the mechanisms could be just as diverse.
+The impact ionization in semiconductors and the electro-migration in nanoscale oxide devices have been well studied.
+In correlated oxides much of the phenomenology has been understood in terms of the filamentary dynamics~\cite{stoliar,janod,Ridley,zimmers}.
+The recent report on the nano-scale resolution of non-filamentary patterns in Ca$_2$RuO$_4$~\cite{zhang_nano}, however, suggests quite a different non-thermal mechanism, reminiscent of the switching in organic solids~\cite{kumai_science} in which perpendicular patterns to bias have been observed.
+The importance of the pattern formation along the bias direction in device geometry has been pointed out by recent theories~\cite{ribeiro,tanaka_crossover,dutta_spatial}.
+Given the diverse switching phenomena, we limit the scope of this paper to a new switching mechanism in the bulk correlated insulators where the switching is understood as phase transition controlled by the electric field.